-Based on these factors, you may be eligible to apply for a 309 or 820 type of visa.
+Based on these factors, you may be eligible to apply for one of Partner / Spouse visa.

-Both these family visas are temporary, but they lead you towards applying for the permanent visa stage (801/100 visa).
+Both these family visas are temporary, but they lead you towards applying for the permanent visa stage after further 2 years.

 If applying for any of these family visa you will have to have prove of your strong commitment on many different levels.
 It will be tested over time, carefully.
 Many people believe it is an easy and straightforward process: we love each other so we will get visa.
 We are sorry, but it does not work this way.

 The Australian Immigration system is very careful and very strict in this matter and you will be required to show a huge variety of evidence.
 The full process may take up to 5 years, from the first application until Permanent residency is granted.